 TTM: trailing 12 months

 There are currently 6.9 million MSG Networks shares held short by investors – that's known as MSG Networks's "short interest".
 This figure is 3.4% up from 6.6 million last month.

 There are a few different ways that this level of interest in shorting MSG Networks shares can be evaluated.

-A SIR above 20% would generally be considered very high, pointing to a pessimistic outlook for the share price, with a discouraging number of investors currently willing to bet against MSG Networks.
+A SIR above 10% would generally be considered pretty high, pointing to a potentially pessimistic outlook for the share price and a discouraging interest in betting against MSG Networks.